wazeerc/vison/README.md

 - ☁️ **Supabase Integration:** Secure Share feature uses Supabase for backend storage (bring your own keys).

 > [!NOTE]
 > Vison is currently in **Beta**.
-You might encounter bugs.
+You might encounter bugs (*most of the codebase was vibe-coded*).
 Feel free to open an issue or submit a pull request.

 ## Requirements